-Transport for London’s (TfL) and the Government’s current efforts to sustain investment in transport upgrades and Crossrail are supported by WLB.
+Investment in West London’s transport and infrastructure such as broadband, power and other utilities is vital to sustaining our economic vitality.
+Transport for London’s (TfL) and the Government’s current efforts to sustain investment in transport upgrades and the Elizabeth Line are supported by WLB.
 However these efforts are insufficient to significantly reduce congestion given the level of population growth our sub-region is experiencing.
-Investment in new north-south linkages through the region are also critically needed.
+Investment in new orbital linkages through the region are also critically needed.

-WLB considers it vital for the ongoing success of the West London economy to take action on the following transport and infrastructure opportunities:
+WLB considers it vital for the ongoing success of the West London economy to mobilise investment in the following transport and infrastructure opportunities:

 Transport & Infrastructure Policy Commission